52617365/minimal-dot/claude/commands/feature/go.md

    f. `go test -run TestMyFunction ./...` runs one Go test
    g. `make doctor` should be used if present.
 It runs tests, linters and formatters.
    e. `gofmt` formats files and this should be used.
-   e. `gofmt -r 'original_string => new_string` replaces occurences of 'original_string' with 'new_string' in all Go files.
+   e. `gofmt -r -w 'original_string => new_string` replaces occurences of 'original_string' with 'new_string' in all Go files.
 Always use this when making changes to source code with the exception of local variables.

 Present your output in the following format:
 <planning_phase>